-Once you have performed these tasks, you can then log on remotely through a Secure Shell (SSH) connection to the management interface, as well as ping the message backbone interface.
+When finished, you can then remotely log on to the appliance through a Secure Shell (SSH) connection to the management interface, as well as ping the message backbone interface.

-- The information provided in this section only covers the deployment of a single appliance, it does not take high-availability (HA) router redundancy into consideration.
+It should be noted that the information provided in this section only covers the deployment of a single appliance and does not take high-availability (HA) router redundancy into consideration.

-- For information on some of the conventions used in Solace customer documentation, refer to Documentation Conventions.
+For information on conventions used in Solace's customer documentation, refer to Documentation Conventions.

 You must have two IP addresses available for use with the Solace appliance: